GoPeaks-AI/HypothesisReader/README.md

 ```
 devtools::canfielder/HypothesisReader
 ```
-2. Launch the RShiny GUI
+2. Launch the RShiny GUI.
+Execute function above and attempt to process a PDF file.
+The initial processing of a PDF will prompt Python installation.
 ```
 HypothesisReader::LaunchApp()
 ```
 3. At the prompt in the console, select _**y**_ to install Miniconda.
 This will only need to be installed once if your machine does not have a Python environment, and will be skipped the next time you launch it.
 4. Restart R session (Session > Restart).
 5. Package is now ready for use.
-6. Execute function below and attempt to process a PDF file.
-The initial processing of a PDF will prompt Python installation.
+6. Execute function below to start using HypothesisReader RShiny GUI in a Python+R environment.
 ```
 HypothesisReader::LaunchApp()
 ```